 With so much at stake, it is vital to ensure you have the most qualified and committed felony lawyers possible.
-We at Best And Brock treat our clients with respect while working aggressively to maintain their rights in court.
+Our criminal defense lawyers at Best And Brock treat our clients with respect while working aggressively to maintain their rights in court.
 Every defendant in this country has the right to a fair trial.

 What Defines a Felony?

 While misdemeanors are treated more like dumb mistakes a person might make, felonies are considered much more serious.
 Once you have a felony on your record, it can become much more difficult to find employment and housing, so it is important that you get the help of experienced defense attorneys to help you fight for your rights.

 The Tennessee state criminal code has declared the following as felonies: